-Failed to auto-start of Realtek HD Audio Service can be the root cause of Realtek HD Audio Manager Missing problem in Windows 10.
+Failed to auto-start of Realtek HD Audio Service can be the root cause of Realtek HD Audio Manager Missing problem on Windows 11or on Windows 10.
 To make the program as Windows auto-startup application, few more steps to be followed.

 - Right-click on Windows Taskbar and choose Task Manager to open Windows Task Manager.

 - Right-click on the “Realtek HD Universal Service”.